rebremer/ms-identity-python-webapp-backend/README.md

 #### Configure the pythonwebapp project

-> Note: if you used the setup scripts, the changes below may have been applied for you

 1. Open the `app_config.py` file
 2. Find the app key `<<Enter_the_Tenant_Name_Here>>` and replace the existing value with your Azure AD tenant name.
 3. You saved your application secret during the creation of the `python-webapp` app in the Azure portal.